 The introductory paragraphs of the self-consciousness chapter lay out the structure of self-consciousness, setting its task and determining the conditions for its realization, through a description of the dynamics that this very structure dictates.
 Self-consciousness is a new phase of consciousness that presents a “new shape of knowing, the knowing of itself” (§166).
 It sets itself the task of achieving “the identity of itself with itself” (§167) which amounts to having itself as its own exclusive object.
 This task is a challenge for self-consciousness because as Hegel argues, “Consciousness as self-consciousness… has a double object: one is the immediate object, that of sense-certainty and perception… and the second… itself…” (§167).
 The problem is that the former is a medium through which self-consciousness tries to reach the latter.
 Self-consciousness, then, cannot unite with itself immediately but only through the medium of another object.
-Already at the end of the preceding chapter on “Force and the Understanding” Hegel argues that “the reason why ‘explaining’ affords so much self-satisfaction is just because in it consciousness is, so to speak, communing directly with itself, enjoying only itself: although it seems to be busy with something else, it is in fact occupied only with itself” (§163).
+Already at the end of the preceding chapter on “Force and the Understanding” Hegel argues that “the reason why “explaining” affords so much self-satisfaction is just because in it consciousness is, so to speak, communing directly with itself, enjoying only itself: although it seems to be busy with something else, it is in fact occupied only with itself” (§163).
 Hegel goes on to explain that the new shape of consciousness consists in the passage from previous shapes of consciousness that had the Thing as their truth to having self-consciousness as its own truth.
-However, this is not yet explicit for consciousness but only for us, the readers of the phenomenology (§164).
+However, this is not yet explicit for consciousness but only for us, the readers of the Phenomenology (§164).
 Self-consciousness, then, is pushed by its structure to seek unity with itself, to determine itself, while it is determined by external objects, a state which prevents it from affirming its independence and achieving unity with itself.

 Overcoming its dependence upon the object becomes, then, a crucial step in uniting with itself.
 To illustrate, eating apples is not just about satisfying one’s hunger; its significance lies in the act of consumption as expressing self-consciousness’ negation of anything that interferes with its attempt at unity.
 However, this approach does not provide the expected results, as the affirmation of self-consciousness’ independence turns out to be dependent upon the reappearance of the object: “thus, self-consciousness, by its negative relation to the object is unable to supersede it; it is really because of that relation that it produces the object again, and desire as well” (§175).
 Eating apples is a repetitive procedure that makes manifest the extent to which self-consciousness’ self-relation is dependent upon the object instead of affirming its independence.
 Yet, even if self-consciousness could find a way to overcome its dependence upon objects it would still find that the immediate relation to itself, the unity of itself both as subject and as object, is merely confined to its inner world.
 Being “a new shape of knowing” it must nevertheless preserve a knowing relation that contains otherness, or externality.
 If it aims to know itself as its sole object, this knowledge must be mediated.